Upcoming events

 Additional Awards

-The Ontario Society of Artists (OSA) invites all Canadian artists to apply for our 2025 Open Juried Exhibition.
+The Ontario Society of Artists (OSA) invited all Canadian artists to apply for our 2025 Open Juried Exhibition.

 This is an annual exhibition of the OSA with the purpose of promoting the best art that Canada has to offer.
-The OSA is Ontario’s oldest and longest running Art Society, with a long history of excellence.
+The OSA is Ontario’s oldest and longest running Art Society, with a long history of excellence since 1872.

 The Exhibition Space: